nicknoonan/peek-a-queue/README.md

 ## Screenshots

-Pagination and filtering example:
+### Pagination and filtering example:
+- Use arrow keys to navigate pages of queues.
+- Use `/` to filter visible queues.

 ![Peek-a-Queue pagination and filtering](assets/pickaqueue.gif)

-Refresh example:
+### Refresh example:
+- Press `enter` to refresh a selected queue
+- Press `r` to refresh an entire page of queues

 ![Peek-a-Queue refreshing example](assets/refreshexample.gif)